How to Make a Gluten-Free Apple Cake

 I will email this recipe to you, so you can come back to it later!

-Step 3: Slice up your apples into thin slices.
+Step 4: Slice up your apples into thin slices.
 It is optional if you prefer to remove the peels.
+If the apple slices are wet, pat them dry with a paper towel.

 The gluten free cake batter for this cake is very creamy, and that is before adding the cream on top before it goes into the oven.

 Step 5: Put the cake batter into a greased cake pan.
-Arrange the apples over the top and pour on the cream.
+Place the pan on another pan.
+(Don’t skip lining under your springform pan-cream-heavy batter seeps) Arrange the apples over the top and pour on the cream.
 I arranged my apples in a decorative circular pattern.
 Sprinkle the remaining sugar over the top.

-Step 6: Bake the cake at 350ยบ F for 45-50 minutes.
+Step 6: Bake the cake at 350º F for 45-50 minutes.
 The actual baking time may vary depending on the size and depth of the baking pan you use.

-If you use a springform pan, make sure to put a pan or aluminum foil under the springform pan.
+If you use a springform pan, be sure to place a pan or aluminum foil underneath it.
 One reader noted that the cake batter could leak from the springform pan.

 What are the best apples for baking?